Is0git/music-2d/README.md

 # music-2d
-Clean architecture, MVVM, Compose, Coroutines/Flow, Hilt
+Clean architecture, MVVM, Coroutines/Flow, Hilt, Compose, Material 3

 App for storing your music in the memory